Springfree Trampoline: History

 Alexander's goal was to increase the trampoline's safety by re-engineering the spring technology.
+Alexander spent more than a decade developing a trampoline that mitigated these common impact zones.
+This included several versions, one being an inflatable trampoline with a mat stretched over the top.
+By the late 1990s, he produced a prototype using stretching fibreglass rods instead of springs.
 In 1999, Alexander released his first prototype utilising glass-reinforced plastic rods, and the first commercial versions began selling in late 2004.
 In 2009, Springfree Trampoline won an Australian Design Award.

+Canadian entrepreneur Steve Holmes acquired the rights to Alexander’s design in the early 2000s, aiming to commercialize it globally.
+He secured Costco Canada as an early retailer, followed by U.S. distribution after a successful factory audit in 2008.[3]
+Holmes expanded production capacity to maintain quality and supply, selling nearly 500,000 during the 2021 pandemic surge.